yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 Perform the following steps as part of the cutover process:

-1. Quiesce your source database, that is stop writes.
+1. Quiesce your source database, that is stop application writes.
 1. Initiate cutover as follows:

     1. After the exported events rate ("ingestion rate" in the metrics table) drops to 0, it is safe to initiate cutover with the following command: